 FREE SCHOOL MEALS

 Since September 2014 all pupils in KS1 (Foundation, Year 1 and 2) are provided with a free cooked school lunch.
-These meals are healthy and tasty, and we encourage parents to take advantage of this initiative which saves them £11 a week, the equivalent of £418 a year.
-Parents and guardians are still however encouraged to apply for free school meals when they enrol their child in school if they are entitled, as this can help their child’s school to attract additional ‘pupil premium‘ funding to support learning.
+These meals are healthy and tasty, and we encourage parents to take advantage of this initiative which saves them £14 a week.
+Parents and guardians are still, however, encouraged to apply for free school meals when they enrol their child in school if they are entitled, as this can help their child’s school to attract additional ‘pupil premium‘ funding to support learning.